-We are also exploring potential use of trilaciclib in certain cancers, including trials designed to inform the design of future additional pivotal studies and in treatment combinations including targeted chemotherapy medicines called ADCs.
-Based on trilaciclib data generated to date and to optimize the opportunity ahead, we plan to focus primarily on two core development paths for trilaciclib: (1) in metastatic TNBC settings, where a survival advantage has been observed in the trilaciclib arms of an ongoing Phase 2 trial, and (2) in ADC combinations including additional tumor types.
+We are also exploring potential use of trilaciclib in certain cancers, focused in the core areas of mTNBC and treatment combinations including targeted chemotherapy medicines called ADCs.
+Based on trilaciclib data generated to date and to optimize the opportunity ahead, we plan to focus primarily on two core development paths for trilaciclib: (1) in mTNBC settings, where a survival advantage has been observed in the trilaciclib arms of an ongoing Phase 2 trial, and (2) in ADC combinations including additional tumor types.